tcltk/tcl/tools/man2markdown-README.md

 - find all instances of .VS/.VE macros to add the 'version="TIPxxx"' attribute to the corresponding elements (e.g. they are not caught inside the synopsis section)
 - subdivide certain manual pages (the nroff files only have sections and subsection, in the markdown version, also subsubsections are needed in some pages)
 - find all pages where nested definition lists occur (e.g. Tcl.md) and consider using subsections instead
+- look at the sections marked as '{.info DISPLAY="yes"}' as these need a proper visual representation